 In late 2019 Trustees agreed that the costs of repairs and changes to the building required to make it fit for purpose would be better spent on our charitable services.

 We moved to the High Street in Perth early 2021 and we have been in process of planning the opening of a Sensory Hub.
-Unfortunately due to escalating costs we are looking for new premises but the vision of the Hun remains.
-We are hoping to launch the Sensory Hub in Spring 2024.
+Unfortunately due to escalating costs we had to look for new premises and relocated to George Street in 2024.
+The newly refurbished Sensory Hub formally opened in October 2024.

 Over the years, activities and services have changed in line with the current thinking of the time.
 Initial activities were instructional, then broadened out into general welfare and social activities.
 Today.
 Support is person-centered, with the focus on identifying and meeting the individual needs of each person, utilising a wide range of specialist support, such as our Rehabilitation team.